Client:

 As both a writer and a designer, there’s probably no project in the world I like doing more than designing book covers.

 I’ve done it for private clients, for academic clients, for local firms and global print publishers.
-I’ve worked with print-on-demand publishing houses like Amazon’s Createspace and Lulu, done it for Fortune 500 companies and award-winning poets, created ebook jackets for Kindle and Nook.
+I’ve worked with print-on-demand publishing houses like Amazon’s Createspace and Lulu, for Kindle and Nook, and I’ve done it for Fortune 500 companies and award-winning poets.

 Sometime I’ve even done the cover first and then written the text myself!
 In the case of the cover on the left, I originally came up with the image in order to use it for a flyer publicizing a course on writer’s block that I was giving.
-But the course inspired a book I’ve finished and am currently editing.
-When it’s ready to run, I have that cover reserved for it.
+But the course inspired a book I’m currently revising.

 Below are some recent (and a few not-so-recent) book covers that I’ve done.
 Have a look.